Corporate Governance

 AIM compliance & corporate governance committee

 The role of the AIM compliance & corporate governance committee is to ensure that Cora has in place sufficient procedures, resources and controls to enable it to comply with the AIM Rules for Companies and ensure appropriate wider corporate governance.
 The AIM compliance & corporate governance committee is responsible for making recommendations to the Board and proactively liaising with Cora’s Nominated Adviser on compliance with the AIM Rules for Companies and broader corporate governance issues.
 The AIM compliance & corporate governance committee also monitors the Cora’s procedures to approve any share dealings by directors or employees in accordance with the Company’s share dealing code.
 The AIM compliance & corporate governance committee meets at least twice a year.
-The members of the AIM compliance & corporate governance committee are Andrew Chubb (chair of the committee), Ed Bowie and David Pelham.
+The members of the AIM compliance & corporate governance committee are Andrew Chubb (chair of the committee), Ed Bowie and Adam Davidson.

 Audit committee

 The audit committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
 The committee receives and reviews reports from the Group’s management and external auditors relating to the interim and annual accounts, and the accounting and internal controls in use throughout the Group.
 The audit committee meets at least twice a year.
-The members of the audit committee are Andrew Chubb (chair of the committee), Ed Bowie and David Pelham.
+The members of the audit committee are Andrew Chubb (chair of the committee), Ed Bowie and Adam Davidson.

 Remuneration & nominations committee